 You'll know you are entering the Lower Garden District when you reach Lee Circle and spot Alexander Doyle's 1884 sculpture of Confederate General, Robert E. Lee.
 Here in the Lower Garden you'll find dining options from sushi to Emeril's along with wine bars, pubs and coffee shops in which to relax.
 Stop by the Convention & Visitors Bureau Welcome Center located at 2020 St. Charles Avenue to pick up attraction brochures, maps or visitor guides.
 The center is open 8:30 a.m. to 5:00 p.m., Monday-Friday.

 As you move along St. Charles into the Garden District, live oaks, some more than one hundred years old, stretch across the avenue creating a magnificent canopy.
 And nowhere else in the South is there such a marvelous collection of antebellum mansions clustered together on one strip.
-Developed throughout the 19th century, the Italianate, Greek Revival, and Victorian mansions are remarkable examples of historic preservation and craftsmanship.
-Many visitors chose to disembark at Washington Avenue, heading towards the river to Prytania Street to wander through the unique tombs and wall vaults of Lafayette Cemetery No. 1.
+Developed throughout the 19th century, the Italianate, Greek Revival and Victorian mansions are remarkable examples of historic preservation and craftsmanship.
+Many visitors choose to disembark at Washington Avenue, heading towards the river to Prytania Street to wander through the unique tombs and wall vaults of Lafayette Cemetery No. 1.
 Featured in numerous films, it is one of the oldest and most-frequented cemeteries in the city.
 Guided tours of the cemetery are available.

 Further upriver, St. Charles Avenue leads to two of New Orleans' acclaimed universities, Tulane and Loyola.
 With their pristine campuses and assorted architectural styles, both institutions have become signature landmarks for the city.
-Directly across St. Charles Avenue from Tulane's entrance are the gates of Audubon Park, where bike trails, golfing and pastoral beauty awaits you.
-Named after the artist and naturalist, John James Audubon, the park is also home to the celebrated Audubon Zoo, exhibiting a wide range of exotic wildlife such as their rare white tigers.
+Directly across St. Charles Avenue from Tulane's entrance are the gates of Audubon Park, where bike trails, golfing and pastoral beauty awaits.
+Named after the artist and naturalist John James Audubon, the park is also home to the celebrated Audubon Zoo, exhibiting a wide range of exotic wildlife such as their rare white tigers.
 You may walk through the park to the zoo or catch the Audubon Shuttle at the gates to the park.

-Exploring St. Charles Avenue is a great daytime activity and riding the streetcar is a relaxing way to tour the city.
-As you travel along the six and a half miles of track there's time to admire the beauty of the avenue and to chat with locals eager to share their opinions on where to get the best gumbo or hear the best jazz.
+Exploring St. Charles Avenue is a great daytime activity, and riding the streetcar is a relaxing way to tour the city.
+As you travel along the six and a half miles of track, there's time to admire the beauty of the avenue and to chat with locals eager to share their opinions on where to get the best gumbo or hear the best jazz.
 St. Charles Avenue is a surefire people pleaser for young, old and those in-between.